 Sarah is a print and digital specialist, often quoted in media stories and asked to present at training workshops.
 In 2012 she was credited in the third edition of best-selling Business Etiquette by Patsy Rowe (New Holland Publishers) for her insight into social media best practice.

 In 2013 she created Media Bootcamp, a one-of-a-kind digital training and mentoring tool for students who aspire to work in media or develop as writers and content creators.
 In 2014 Sarah facilitated a highly regarded national student writing competition in Australia, and published a beginner’s guide to DIY professional social media management, Super Easy Social Media – 5 steps to success.

 Sarah’s educated with a Bachelor of Arts (English and Media) from the University of Queensland, an Associate Diploma of Speech and Drama through Trinity College London, and in December 2013 completed participation in The Future of Storytelling, an open learning creative course presented by iVersity Germany.
 Over the past ten years, Sarah has also been short-listed for Australian media awards, a Media Association Spirit of the Gold Coast award, and for an International Women’s Day Leadership award.

 Presently based in London, she’s proud to be one of the communications professionals working at the British Medical Association (BMA), a highly respected organisation which represents the medical industry in the UK.
 The BMA has recently featured prominently in international media due to junior doctors’ industrial action and contract negotiations.
-Sarah’s spent countless hours working with the project team on this communications activity which has been nominated for numerous PR and content accolades including a 2016 British Media Award.
+Sarah spent countless hours working with the project team on this communications activity (focused on producing web content) which has been nominated for numerous PR and content accolades including a 2016 British Media Award.

 Sarah’s always writing, blogging, vlogging and mentoring.
 She can be contacted here.